pnp/sp-dev-fx-webparts/templates/README-template.md

 We'll only use the info you provided here.
 Make sure to include your full name, not just your GitHub username.

 Provide a link to your GitHub profile to help others find more cool things you have done.
+The only link we'll accept is a link to your GitHub profile.

 If you want to provide links to your social media, blog, and employer name, make sure to update your GitHub profile.
 -->